QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_2.rst

 where :math:`H = 3`

-We will assume that there are two states of the world, one with a flatter yield curve, and one with a steeper yield curve.
-In state 1, prices are:
+We will assume that there are two states of the world, one with a flatter yield curve, and one with a steeper yield curve

+In state 1,
+prices are:

 .. math::  p^1_{t,t+1} = 0.9695 \hspace{2mm} , \hspace{2mm} p^1_{t,t+2} = 0.902 \hspace{2mm} , \hspace{2mm} p^1_{t,t+3} = 0.8369